OUR EMPLOYEES

 Why should this matter to you?

-By law, a business cannot train or guide independent contractors, and they cannot specify exactly how the business of pet sitting is carried out.
+By law, a business cannot train or guide independent contractors.
+The business cannot specify exactly how the pet sitting is carried out.
 As an “IC”, it is the individual sitter’s responsibility to train themselves as little or as much as they see fit to complete the job.
-This means it will be up to YOU as the client to determine how knowledgeable your pet sitter is.
+This means it is up to YOU as their client to determine how knowledgeable your pet sitter is.
 Do you want that responsibility or know what to ask?

-Companies like Wag and Rover have often never even met the sitters in person that they advertise on their site.
+Companies like Wag and Rover have often never met the sitters in person that they advertise on their site.
 Their screening process is minimal and done almost entirely online and via text.
-If you have ever tried online dating, then you know why this type of screening process is not ideal when your chosen caregiver is entering your home and caring for your precious pets.
+If you have ever tried online dating, then you know why this type of screening process is not ideal.
+Particularly when your chosen caregiver is entering your home unsupervised and is caring for your precious pets.

 As employees, our sitters are family.
-They are fully trained by us, following our guidelines, policies and procedures developed over the last 30 years.
+They are fully trained by us, and follow the guidelines, policies and procedures we developed over the last 30 years.
 We provide ongoing training for them, and workers compensation should they get hurt on the job.

 Ongoing Training

 Team members are recertified on their initial hire training after their first year of employment, and then every two years after that.
-We also receive pet first aid & CPR training, and are recertified every two years.
+We also receive pet first aid & CPR training via Pet First Aid 4 U, and are recertified every two years.
 As new or better pet care practices are developed, they are incorporated into our ongoing team training.